Course Catalog 2024-2025

 ECO 207 18th Century Economic History: Colonial Development, Revolution and Institutions (4 Credits)

-This course examines how economic forces influenced the economic, political and institutional development of the United States and other British colonies in North America and the Caribbean over 1600 to 1810.
+This course examines how economic forces influenced the economic, political and institutional development of the United States and other British colonies in North America and the Caribbean from 1600 to 1810.
 The class begins with an overview of the colonial economy, including the influences of mercantilism and slavery.
 Students then examine the role of economics in the American Revolution, the failure of the Articles of Confederation, the framing of the US Constitution and institutional development in the early republic.
-Readings will draw from historical documents and contemporary scholarship from both economists and historians.
+Readings draw from historical documents and contemporary scholarship from both economists and historians.
 Prerequisites: ECO 150 or ECO 153.
 Enrollment limited to 30. {S}

 Fall, Annually